 - 412 calories

-- Takes over 10 days to transition to it
+- It takes over 10 days to transition to it

-The first ingredient on the bag is a real fish, poultry, or meat, and there are eight formulas to choose from when you order.
-There is a 70% fat and protein content in this food, and these ingredients help to support your dog’s lean muscle growth and weight maintenance.
-It contains higher levels of fatty acids to boost your dog’s skin health while leaving then with a shiny coat.
+The first ingredient on the bag of this grain free dog food is real fish, poultry, or meat, and there are eight formulas to choose from when you order.
+There is a 70% fat and protein content in this dog food, and these ingredients help to support your dog’s lean muscle growth and weight maintenance.
+It contains higher levels of omega 3 fatty acids to boost your dog’s skin health while leaving then with a shiny coat.

 Calories Per Cup